ayush982191/Social-Media/README.md

-Description
-This project is a social media application where users can create accounts, upload photos, like and comment on posts, follow other users, and explore a feed of content.
-The app provides a visually engaging user interface and includes features such as photo sharing, profile management, notifications, and more.
+📸 Instagram-like Social Media Application
+🚀 Project Overview
+This project is a social media platform where users can:

+Create accounts
+Upload and share photos with captions and tags
+Like and comment on posts
+Follow other users and explore their content in a personalized feed Receive notifications for interactions like comments, likes, and follows It delivers a visually appealing user interface with easy-to-use features that enhance the social experience.

-Features
+✨ Features
-User Authentication: Register, login, and manage user accounts using email and password.
+🔐 User Authentication: Secure registration, login, and account management using email and password.
-Profile Management: Edit user profile details including bio, profile picture, and personal information.
+👤 Profile Management: Users can personalize their profiles by editing details such as their bio, profile picture, and more.
-Photo Uploads: Share photos with captions and tags.
+📷 Photo Uploads: Share moments through photo uploads with the option to add captions and tags.
-Like & Comment: Interact with other users' posts by liking and commenting.
+❤️ Like & Comment: Engage with posts by liking and leaving comments.
-Follow Users: Follow other users to see their posts on your feed.
+➕ Follow Users: Stay updated with your favorite users’ content by following them.
-Feed: View a feed of posts from users you're following.
+📜 Feed: View posts from users you follow on your personalized feed.
-Notifications: Get notified about likes, comments, and new followers.
+🔔 Notifications: Get notified of new likes, comments, and followers.
-Explore Page: Discover new content from all users.
+🌍 Explore Page: Discover new content and connect with users across the platform.
-Tech Stack
+🛠️ Tech Stack
 Frontend
-React: For building interactive user interfaces.
+⚛️ React: Building highly interactive and dynamic user interfaces.
-Tailwind CSS: For rapid UI styling and design.
+🎨 Tailwind CSS: For rapid, modern styling and responsive design.
 Backend
-Node.js: For creating the backend services.
+🟢 Node.js: JavaScript runtime for building fast and scalable backend services.
-Express.js: As the web framework for building RESTful APIs.
+🌐 Express.js: A minimalist web framework to build RESTful APIs.
-MongoDB: For data storage, especially for user accounts and post data.
+📦 MongoDB: NoSQL database for flexible and scalable data storage (e.g., user accounts and posts).
-JWT (JSON Web Tokens): For user authentication and session management.
+🔑 JWT (JSON Web Tokens): For secure user authentication and session management.
-Multer: For handling image uploads.
-Bcrypt: For password hashing.
+📁 Multer: Handles file uploads for images.
+🔒 Bcrypt: Used to securely hash user passwords.